-Many of the boys who opt for Music in the Fourth Form are instrumentalists and singers who already perform to the level required by exam boards to access the top mark bands in Performing at GCSE.
+Many who opt for Music in the Fourth Form are instrumentalists and singers who already perform to the level required by exam boards to access the top mark bands in Performing at GCSE.
 However, differentiated tasks and resources are embedded in the curriculum to allow all pupils to access the same learning through performing activities.
-By the end of the Fourth Form, we aim to enable pupils who do not take instrumental lessons to learn to sing and play simple melodies both from staff notation and by ear.
+By the end of the Fourth Form course, we aim to enable all pupils who do not take instrumental lessons to learn to sing and play simple melodies, and harmonies, both from staff notation and by ear.

 In the Fourth Form, scores and sequences of pupils' compositions are created using Sibelius, Logic, and Garageband in the Music Technology suites.
-Pupils are able to listen to extended works, identifying basic structures, compositional devices and instrumental and vocal timbres, and comment upon the historical, social, geographical and stylistic background to pieces of music that they have heard.
-These skills have value and meaning in their own right, but also lay the foundation for academic study at GCSE, A Level, and beyond.
+Pupils are able to listen to extended works, identifying basic structures, compositional devices and instrumental and vocal timbres.
+All pupils develop a greater understanding and appreciation of the historical, cultural, social, and musical contexts of music and musicians that will enhance their studies as instrumentalists and singers, whether they take their academic study of the subject further or not; these skills have value and meaning in their own right, but also lay the foundation for academic study at GCSE, A Level, and beyond.